The Rice portrait: History

 The Rice portrait is believed by some to have been painted by Ozias Humphry in 1788/89 when Austen was 13.
 The owners contend that it was commissioned by Austen's great-uncle, Francis Austen, during a visit.
 The portrait was originally mistakenly attributed to Johann Zoffany but is now believed by its supporters to have been painted by Ozias Humphry.
 It is now known that Francis Austen knew Humphry and the artist had painted a portrait of Francis Austen in 1780 which is now in the Graves Gallery, Sheffield.

 In 1884 the portrait was used as an illustration in a collected edition of her letters published by Lord Brabourne, a relative of Jane Austen.
 It was used again by another relative, Mary Augusta Austen-Leigh, in her book about Austen published in 1920.
 It was photographed by Emery Walker in about 1910.
 The National Portrait Gallery, London attempted to purchase the work in the 1930s but were unable to buy it.
-In 1948, the Austen scholar, R. W. Chapman, rejected the identity of the sitter based on costume evidence, although he was not himself a costume expert.
+In 1948, the Austen scholar, R. W. Chapman, rejected the identity of the sitter based on costume evidence.

 This was at around the same time the National Portrait Gallery purchased the small sketch of Jane Austen which they claim was painted by Austen's sister Cassandra.
-There was therefore a potential conflict of interest.

 In 1994, the portrait was exhibited at Olympia.
 Henry Rice, the then owner, offered it to the National Portrait Gallery, but they were unwilling to buy it.
 The portrait was given an export licence on the advice of the National Portrait Gallery on the basis that it was not of Austen.
 It was put up for auction at Christie's in New York in 2007, but failed to sell.

 In 2019 the owners revealed a letter allegedly written by Jane Austen's great-niece Fanny Caroline Lefroy describing the history of the portrait.